mbabynames search ✿

 Braxton Anthony

-Braxton, meaning "noble and strong", pairs with Anthony, meaning "priceless".
+Braxton, meaning "Brock's town", pairs with Anthony, meaning "priceless".
 The meanings point in complementary directions.
 Braxton ends on a nasal sound.
 Anthony's opening A avoids any muddiness.

 Braxton Benjamin